vumaq/HDD-Analysis/README.md

 ## Goals
 - Reverse-engineer the **I3D variant** of the 3DS format.
 - Provide clear **visual reports** of the structure and values.
-- Support modders and researchers by enabling export to **intermediate JSON**.

 ⚠️ **Important**: So far this has only been tested on **static I3D models**, not animations or map files.